Reading a book can sharpen your axe and help you to leadership success.

 He sharpened his axe and immediately was back to felling 15 trees a day.
 And since that conversation, he begins the day by sharpening his axe.

 Most leaders are too busy doing and trying to achieve that they never take time to learn and grow.
 Most of us don’t have the time or patience to update skills, knowledge, and beliefs about an industry, or to take time to think and reflect.
-Many assume that learning ends at school and so sharpening our axe is not a priority.
+Many assume that learning ends at school and so to sharpen your axe is not a priority.

 So, what exactly is sharpening the axe?
 Dr Stephen Covey, who popularised the term, believes that it means “increasing your personal production capacity by daily self-care and self-maintenance”.